“Nobody Died At Sandy Hook”

 “Over 150 take part in an ‘Active Shooter/Mass Casualty Drill’ at Cal State Long Beach (CSULB).
 ‘The blood was just make-up, the screams for help only feigned, and the gunman at the center of it all nonexistent,’ the online Signal Tribune newspaper reports, ‘but the more than 150 participants involved in the [event] were taking their assigned duties very seriously.'” pg.
 326

-Now compare the above photos to the scene at Sandy Hook.
-There are no blue or red mock weapons; responding officers are carrying real, loaded firearms:
+Now, compare that to the scene at Sandy Hook.
+Responding officers carried real, loaded firearms:

 “Ground is broken on a playground in Fairfield CT to honor Jessica Rekos, one of the young children slain in the Sandy Hook tragedy.
 The playground is being developed by firefighters and community members who wish to volunteer.” pg.
 330

-This playground was vandalized in July of 2014.
-Just like the playground honoring Jesse Lewis.
-Or the playground honoring Grace McDonnell.
-And I don’t want to say a denier did it, but a denier definitely did it.
-Because they’re cowards.
-Who would vandalize a child’s playground, other than a total coward?
+This playground was vandalized in July 2014—just like the playground honoring Jesse Lewis.
+Or the one honoring Grace McDonnell.
+And while I hesitate to point fingers, let’s be real: a denier definitely did it.
+Because who else would vandalize a child’s playground?
+Only a total coward.

-Somehow, pages 351 through 353 repeat the same three short paragraphs a total of five times:
+Also, fun fact: pages 351 through 353 of this book repeat the same three short paragraphs five times.
+Five.
+Times:

 Please read before commenting.